blz-it/aec-2024-skill08-s3-api/DOCS.md

 ## Posts

-The API provides endpoints to get all posts, like a post, unlike a post, comment on a post, and create a new post.
+The API provides endpoints to retrieve all posts, like a post, unlike a post, comment on a post, and create a new post.

 ### Get All Posts